kratisto/docs/pages/web_cloud/web_hosting/php_eol_eos/guide.en-au.md

 ---
-title: "PHP - End-of-Sale & End-Of-Life announcements"
+title: "PHP - End-of-Support & End-Of-Life announcements"
-excerpt: "Find out the main end-of-life, end-of-support and end-of-sales dates for PHP versions for OVHcloud Web Hosting plans"
+excerpt: "Find out the main end-of-life and end-of-support dates for PHP versions for OVHcloud Web Hosting plans"
-updated: 2025-01-20
+updated: 2025-02-05
 ---

 ## Objective

 The information contained in this guide concerns the PHP versions used as part of the Web Hosting services, accessible via the Web Hosting network.
-This document details the end of sale, end of life, and end of support dates for these releases, helping you to effectively plan your transitions and upgrades.
+This document details the end of life and end of support dates for these releases, helping you to effectively plan your transitions and upgrades.

-**Find out about the main PHP versions' end of life, end of support and end of sale dates.**
+**Find out about the main PHP versions' end of life and end of support dates.**

 ## Requirements